Twistor spinors and extended conformal superalgebras: Introduction

 Supergravity backgrounds are characterized by some Lie superalgebras defined on them which are called Killing superalgebras \cite{OFarrill Meessen Philip, OFarrill HackettJones Moutsopoulos}.
 They consist of Killing vectors as the even part and Killing spinors as the odd part of the superalgebra \cite{Klinker}.
 This superalgebra construction can be extended to the case of conformal Killing vectors and twistor spinors \cite{Habermann2}.
 The defined conformal superalgebra does not correspond to a Lie superalgebra in general and extra $R$-symmetries can be included in it to obtain a Lie superalgebra structure \cite{de Medeiros Hollands, Lischewski}.
 Conformal superalgebras are constructed from the Dirac currents of twistor spinors which correspond to conformal Killing vectors, the Lie algebra of conformal Killing vectors and the Lie derivative of twistor spinors with respect to conformal Killing vectors.
 They are related to rigid supersymmetric field theories in conformal supergravity backgrounds since the supersymmetry parameters of those theories correspond to twistor spinors \cite{Cassani Klare Martelli Tomasiello Zaffaroni}.

 In this paper, we construct the extensions of conformal superalgebras to include conformal Killing-Yano (CKY) forms which are antisymmetric generalizations of conformal Killing vector fields to higher-degree forms.
 Besides the Dirac currents of spinors, higher-degree $p$-form Dirac currents of them can also be defined from the Fierz identity that gives way to write the tensor product of a spinor and its dual as a sum of different degree differential forms.
 It is known that the $p$-form Dirac currents of twistor spinors correspond to CKY forms \cite{Acik Ertem}.
 We show that the Lie derivative of twistor spinors with respect to conformal Killing vectors can be generalized to symmetry operators in terms of CKY forms.
-The constructed operators are symmetry operators of twistor spinors in constant curvature backgrounds and that is also the case for normal CKY forms in Einstein manifolds.
+The constructed operators are symmetry operators of twistor spinors in constant curvature backgrounds for all CKY forms and in Einstein manifolds for normal CKY forms.
+This is also true for all CKY forms in conformally-flat backgrounds.
+These results are considered as a first step for a full understanding of the symmetries of the twistor operator where conformal invariance must play an essential role.
 In the existence of mutually commuting symmetry operators of an equation, one can obtain the solutions of it by the method of separation of variables.
 We calculate the commutator of symmetry operators of twistor spinors and find the conditions to obtain mutually commuting symmetry operators.
 On the other hand, CKY forms in constant curvature backgrounds and normal CKY forms in Einstein manifolds satisfy a graded Lie algebra structure as proven in \cite{Ertem1}.
-So, by using the generalized symmetry operators of twistor spinors, graded Lie algebra of CKY forms and the $p$-form Dirac currents of twistor spinors, we obtain the extended conformal superalgebas of CKY forms and twistor spinors in constant curvature and Einstein manifolds.
+So, by using the generalized symmetry operators of twistor spinors, graded Lie algebra of CKY forms and the $p$-form Dirac currents of twistor spinors, we obtain the extended conformal superalgebras of CKY forms and twistor spinors in conformally-flat manifolds.
 These extended superalgebras can be related to different rigid supersymmetric field theories in conformal backgrounds.
-Since Killing-Yano (KY) forms consists of a subset of CKY forms and Killing spinors consists of a subset of twistor spinors, the extended conformal superalgebras reduce to extended Killing superalgebras for the case of KY forms and Killing spinors \cite{Ertem2}.
+Since Killing-Yano (KY) forms consist of a subset of CKY forms and Killing spinors consist of a subset of twistor spinors, the extended conformal superalgebras reduce to extended Killing superalgebras for the case of KY forms and Killing spinors \cite{Ertem2}.